Scribbler’s Laid A Big Juicy Log

 So, we land in Amsterdam.
 The weather was better than it was on the journey there.
 No chance of any delays THIS time.
 Once again, we go through the usual security checks… empty pockets, take off belt, blah de blah.
 Now I’d managed to get through three of these things, surely I’d be able to get through the fourth….
 No.

 It beeped.
-The whole thing lit up like a christmas tree. what the fooch?
+The whole thing lit up like a christmas tree.
+What the fooch?

 “Step to one side, sir”… said some balding, middle aged bloke.